 I uploaded the images successfully, but all of my products are missing images in the WebManager.
 What happened?

 This is likely an image file name issue.
-There are two ways to name your images: either by using the ItemID of the product the image represents, OR by using the PhotoName column in the Product Template spreadsheet.
+There are two ways to name your images: either by using the ItemID of the product the image represents, OR by entering the name of the image if different from the Item ID in the PhotoName column in the Product Template spreadsheet.
 In either case, you need to make sure that the image file is named exactly the same way as the ItemID/PhotoName is presented in the system.

-Even an extra blank space accidentally entered in the image file’s name can throw the system off.
-Another common cause is that the image file’s format is .jpeg, or .JPG; the system will only accept images in the .jpg format.
+Another common cause is that the image file’s format is displayed as .jpeg, or .JPG.
+If this is the case, the images formatted in this way will fail to upload.
+The system will only accept images in the .jpg format.

 I uploaded the images successfully, and I can see them in the WebManager.
 However, my iPad/iPhone RepZio App is not showing any images.
 What’s going on?